How to enable private browsing on any device: iPhone, Android or Windows

 Private browsing on Windows tablets, laptops and desktops

-All Windows devices use either Internet Explorer (IE) or the newer Chromium-based Microsoft Edge browser.
-On IE and Edge, private browsing mode comes in the form of InPrivate browsing.
-To access this, select the 'More' icon, which is displayed as three small dots in the top right of the window, and then select 'New InPrivate window'.
+All Windows devices use the Chromium-based Microsoft Edge browser by default.
+On Edge, private browsing mode comes in the form of InPrivate browsing.
+To access this:

 By enabling this feature, your search history isn't saved, nor are temporary internet files such as cookies, browsing history, or form data.
 However, downloaded files and bookmarks stick around even after you close the InPrivate window.